Fraser Basin Council

 Acknowledgements

-City of Kamloops, Domtar, New Gold, Lafarge, Thompson Rivers University and KGHM Ajax Mine are acknowledged for their financial contributions to the Roundtable.
+City of Kamloops, New Gold, Kruger, KGHM and Thompson Rivers University are acknowledged for their financial contributions to the Roundtable.

 All members listed above are acknowledged for their in-kind donation of time and resources to participate in meetings to date.
 Thompson Rivers University and the City of Kamloops are also acknowledged for providing meeting space.